Are you looking to get feedback from customers?

 Always ensure that the survey eventually helps the end-user and is not just for the business to get opinions from them.
 Keep the questions and the length of the questions to a bare minimum to get the maximum from your customers.

 9. Share Positive Feedbacks

-Whenever you see a good word written about you somewhere, make sure you take a screenshot of it and share it across platforms where you are present including your home page where there is more visibility with your target market.
-Potential customers who see such reviews begin to trust you more and it also encourages your existing customers to leave feedback after they use your product.
+Whenever you see a good word written about you somewhere, make sure you take a screenshot of it and share it across platforms where you are present, including your home page where there is more visibility with your target market.
+Potential customers who see such reviews begin to trust you more.
+This encourages your existing customers to leave feedback after they use your product.

-The customers who have shared the reviews that are being exhibited everywhere will feel vindicated on using your products.
+The customers who have shared the reviews that are being exhibited everywhere will feel vindicated by the act.
 When customers see more and more of such feedback, they are tempted to write one too.

 10. Add More Personality

 Remember, personality always wins.
 Would someone rather respond to a boring question or take time to answer hilariously worded questions?
 It is always the latter.
 The chances to increase the feedback rate from your customers will be more when you hook the customers with a brilliant copy.

 A customer knows when they are about to get a rib-tickling survey!